Residency in General Surgery

 Entry requirements

-Applicants applying to the Program for unconditional admission are expected to have:
+Applicants who qualify for unconditional admission are expected to have:

-• MD or an equivalent terminal medical degree (highest level medical qualification which provides the eligibility to obtain registration or certification to practice as an independent practitioner in the country), obtained in a recognized university according to the World Directory of Medical Schools.
+• MD or an equivalent terminal medical degree (the highest-level medical qualification that provides eligibility for registration or certification to practice as an independent practitioner in the country), obtained from a recognized university listed in the World Directory of Medical Schools.
 During the application period, final year students may submit official current transcripts for consideration.
 Applicants recommended for admission must provide final transcript and diploma before the end of the Program’s enrollment term.
-Graduates of the University are enrolled based on the evidence of the final transcript confirming the degree completion followed by diploma submission within a month;
+Graduates of the University are enrolled based on the evidence of the final transcript confirming the degree completion followed by diploma submission within a month.

-• An overall IELTS test score of 7.0 or higher (with no sub-score less than 6.0 in each section), or the equivalent TOEFL score as posted on the ETS website;
+• An overall IELTS test score of 6.0 or higher (with no sub-score less than 5.5 in each section), or the equivalent TOEFL score as posted on the ETS website;

-Applicants to the Program, at the discretion of the Admissions Committee, can be exempted from submitting the language proficiency test report if:
+Applicants to the Program, at the discretion of the Admissions Committee, may be exempted from submitting the language proficiency test report if:

 • MD or equivalent terminal medical degree was earned in a country with English as the language of official communication, academic instruction and daily life;

-• MD or equivalent terminal medical degree was earned in a program which was officially taught in English;
+• MD or equivalent terminal medical degree was earned in a program officially taught in English;

-• the applicant is a graduate of Nazarbayev University.
+• The applicant is a graduate of NU.

 List of documents to be submitted by the applicants